ouroboroscoding/pylivedev/README.md

 	pass
 ```

-The **PyLiveDev** would end up with the following list of files to watch/observe for changes
+**PyLiveDev** would end up with the following list of files to watch/observe for changes

 - config.json
 - nodes/rest/main.py